Programs & Services

 If you have information, please call 920-788-9090.

-The Kaukauna Police Department has a K9 dog named Rocko.
+The Kaukauna Police Department has two K9 dogs named Rocko and Bodo.

 The McGruff Program incorporates many different functions of crime prevention.
 The Kaukauna Police Department is currently using McGruff for safe houses and also for discussions and appearances.

 The McGruff houses are safe zones for people in trouble.
 The house is identified by a McGruff poster in the window.
 The owners of the homes have completed a background check and are deemed a safe place to go.